 Lunch With A View: Why You Should Visit Restaurant Vinum In Vila Nova de Gaia (Porto, Portugal)

-Of all the meals I had in Portugal, my lunch at Vinum Restaurant takes the top spot (or possibly tied with Castas e Pratos in the Douro Valley).
+Of all the meals I had in Portugal, my lunch at Vinum Restaurant takes the top spot (or possibly tied with the similarly-epic Castas e Pratos in the Douro Valley).
 Located in the Graham’s port lodge and perched atop Vila Nova de Gaia, it boasts wonderful food, interesting wines, and a great view.

 Other Portugal adventures you’ll love: